Ibnebatuti (Hindi)

 pp. 160

-Ibnebatuti is a story of revolving around a mother son relationship.
+Ibnebatuti is a story revolving around a mother and son and how their relationship unfolds.
 Like all of Dubey’s writings, this is contemporary, it is new age, and it is very refreshing.
 I picked up this book with a lot of expectations and it did not disappoint.
+The son discovers that his mother had a past before she married his father.
+A fact that is so obvious but so often ignored.
+Parents often remain seen as always having been mature and in control of everything.
+Discovering the human side of them as people who also have emotions other than love for their children and each other, is difficult to acknowledge.

 Somewhere in the end, Dubey writes about wanting to bring about a change in the world.
 I feel strongly that his work, this work, can be used for teaching in multiple ways.
 A particular instance which comes to mind is where Raghav is discussing his mother’s past relationships with his girlfriend (Nisha).
 The conversation between the two points out ways in which negotiation and communication can challenge patriarchy so strongly.
 There are other incidences where the ability to live a full life has been beautifully portrayed.